charmerDark/q-audio-mixer/README.md

 run the ```Q-audio-mixer.ipynb``` file using the jupyter notebook.

 under the ```create_control_circuit()``` method, the space for creating a circuit has been clearly designated.
 The circuit is run on a statevector simulator and the output is stored as ```output.wav```

+working only in linux at the moment (sadly)